-LYNDALL NAIRN, M.A., Director of the Wilmer Writing Center, Assistant Professor of English B.A., Macquarie University, Australia; M.A., University of Pittsburgh 1997-.
+LYNDALL NAIRN, M.A., Director of the Alton Wilmer Writing Center, Assistant Professor of English B.A., Macquarie University, Australia; M.A., University of Pittsburgh 1997-.

 MARIA L. NATHAN, Ph.D., Associate Professor of Management B.A., M.A., University of Akron; M.A., University of Missouri; Ph.D., University of Southern California.
-2000-.
+2000-. (on sabbatical leave of absence, spring semester 2008).